What's the crazy thing in the river at Cape Girardeau?

 If you haven't seen it yet, you need to visit the Cape riverfront to take in the salvage operation taking place just east of the center of the channel.
 It's like a rotating, free-form fountain -- connected to a crane on a barge in the Mississippi River.
 For much of the day, water is spewed dozens of feet into the air while the clanking of metal reverberates to the shore.
 A part of it is reminiscent of a kind of "inflatable tube man" like you might see outside a car dealership or in a Halloween yard decoration, except that instead of fanned air causing the ghost or "tube man" to wildly rotate, it's the water pressure of the "fountain."

 It's all part of an operation to clean up a sunken barge, which will take several months to accomplish.
 Why so long?
 The barge, carrying cement mix, was torn open in a collision, causing water to gush in and convert the mix to concrete, several sources told me.
 Lifting the barge with its cargo out of the water isn't an option; it's too heavy.
-So the concrete needs to be broken into small pieces, which is done with what appears to be a type of pile driver on the end of crane.
+So the concrete needs to be broken into small pieces, which is done with what appears to be a type of pile driver on the end of a crane.
 Then it is suctioned up and flung into the air, where it can be carried down the river.

 For several months, I've been following the preparation for the project and talking to some of the guys working for Okie Moore Diving and Salvage, a company that has conducted salvage work for decades.
 They've been getting things ready on work platforms framed by cranes and boats, located in the river just south of Honker's Boat Dock.
 For several weeks before they moved into the channel, it wasn't unusual to see them welding on what one guy called "a hammer."
 Two weeks ago, under the direction of a Corps of Engineer vessel, Okie Moore set up on top of the water above the sunken barge.